 - 1 1/2 cups vodka

-- Slice the Calabrian pepper in half lengthwise.
-Proceed to slice thin strips, lengthwise, until the entire half is cut into strips.
+- Slice the half of the Calabrian pepper into thin strips, lengthwise, until the entire half is cut into strips.
 They should also be about 1/4 inch thick.

-- Slice the garlic clove into thin strips.
+- Slice the garlic clove into pieces small enough to drop into the bottle.

 - In a glass bottle with a top that can tightly seal, drop in all pepper slices, garlic, and peppercorns.
 Pour vodka into the bottle through a funnel.
 Seal tightly, and store in a dark place for at least one week.
 Or at least 48 hours if you're in a rush. 🙂